olivierfriard/boris_docs/index.rst

 You can also activate the  `automatic backup`_ feature (see **Preferences**).

-.. note:: It is VERY important to do regular backups of your project files to prevent the lost of data.
+.. note:: It is EXTREMELY important to do regular backups of your project files to prevent the lost of data.
 Software can be reinstalled but
     your data could quite possibly be lost for ever.